mayouni/stzlib/libraries/stzlib/doc/narrations/stz-string-insert-substrings-narration.md

 - Special handling for the last item ("and")
 - Control over spacing around the entire inserted list

-## Advantages Over Other Languages
+## Unique Advantages of Softanza

-The `InsertSubstrings` feature in Softanza offers several advantages when compared to similar functionality in other programming languages:
+The `InsertSubstrings` feature in Softanza offers several advantages when compared to similar functionality in other programming frameworks:

 1. **Flexibility in Complexity**: The function scales from simple to advanced usage within a single method, adapting to different needs without requiring separate functions or libraries.